togethercca/togethercca.github.io/_pages/endCustomerApi.md

 * Querying an entity or sublists for an entity that does not exist will result in a `404 Not Found`.
 * Missing path parameters will result in `404 Not Found`.
-* Sending invalid JSON in the request body will result in a `400 Bad Request`.
+* Invalid syntax or invalid types in requests will result in `400 Bad Request` responses.
-* Sending the wrong type of JSON values in the request body will result in a `400 Bad Request`.
-* Sending invalid fields will result in a `422 Unprocessable Entity` response.
+* Requests that cannot be processed will generate a `422 Unprocessable Entity` response.

 ### Corellation Id